sayone-tech/docker-django-config/README.md

 + Install Docker & Docker Compose in your local machine based on your local machine operating system.

 + Create docker-compose.yml with the required services for the project using the given template.

++ Set appropriate conatainer names and service name.

 + Use latest docket image verison for the services from the docker hub, eg: for postgres get the latest image tag from here https://hub.docker.com/_/postgres